 Once you’ve found a lender you’re comfortable with, it’s time to fill out the application and submit it for approval.
 This is where step 2 becomes important.
 If you’re applying to multiple lenders, having the necessary documentation close by can help you speed up the process considerably.

 Applying for a business line of credit can seem like a daunting task, but if you’re prepared and know what to expect, it can be a relatively straightforward process.
 If you’re finding it difficult to get through one or more of these steps, our team is only a phone call away.

 What Can You Use a Business Line of Credit For, and How Does It Work?

 A business line of credit is a flexible financing option that entrepreneurs use for a variety of purposes.
 Unlike a term loan, which must be repaid in full by a certain date, a line of credit gives businesses the ability to borrow and repay funds as needed, up to the available credit limit.
 The increased flexibility can be helpful when unexpected expenses arise, or you encounter an opportunity to grow.
 Here are a few ways you can use a business line of credit to cultivate sustainable growth:

-One major benefit of business lines of credit is that you only pay interest on the amount you draw—not your total credit line.
-This means you won’t have to worry about paying an excessive amount of interest for using your line on more minor business challenges.
+One major benefit of business lines of credit is that you only pay interest on the amount you draw – not your total credit line.
 Still, you’ll have to be careful about how much you’re using your financing.